Artwork Analysis: Starry Night by Van Gogh

 This painting is a representation of what Van Gogh could see and reproduce from the asylum in St-Rémy-de-Provence.
 It was during this tormented period in his life that he painted one of art history’s most famous paintings, which has been a part of the MoMA’s permanent collection since 1941.
 While many would claim that this work is a cry of rebellion from a misunderstood genius, others agree that it is mostly a depiction of his fragile mental state.
-However upon closer inspection, this work is not as “crazy” as it initially appears.
-The details of this work haven’t been created at random, instead each element of the work has its own meaning; reinforcing the significance of this incredible piece.
+However, upon closer inspection, this work is not as crazy as it initially appears.
+The details of this work haven’t been created at random: rather, each element of the work has its own meaning; reinforcing the significance of this incredible piece.

-This is undoubtedly the first aspect of the painting that captures our attention.
-The enormous whirling spiral engulfs the painting like a wave.
+Undoubtedly, the spirals are the first aspect of the painting that captures our attention.
+The large whirling shapes engulfs the painting like a wave.
 It inhales the viewer’s gaze leaving them dizzy and dazed, offering an insight into the depths of Van Gogh’s delicate mind.
 However, what if this spiral was simply inspired by the increasingly popular study of astronomy in the 19th century?
-Van Gogh was infatuated with astronomy and regularly read “L’Astronomie” (Astronomy) magazine, which was edited by his friend Camille Flammarion.
+Van Gogh was infatuated with astronomy and regularly read the magazine L’Astronomie, which was edited by his friend Camille Flammarion.
 In order to depict his troubled psyche, he imitated scientific reproductions of nebulae.
 Therefore, the spiral was not a madness-induced creation, but rather a study of one of Van Gogh’s main interests.

-Astrophysicists have established that the moon and stars depicted in Van Gogh’s sky, match published astronomical observations in Saint-Rémy-de-Provence on the 25th May 1889.
+Astrophysicists have established that the moon and stars depicted in Van Gogh’s sky match published astronomical observations in Saint-Rémy-de-Provence on May 25th, 1889.
 Capella was particularly bright when Van Gogh painted the sky in 1889, which is why we can see a much larger and more luminous star in his work.
-The moon like the star also produces an enormous amount of light, which is accentuated in the painting due to the use of concentric circles.
+The moon, juste like the stars, produces an enormous amount of light, which is accentuated in the painting due to the use of concentric circles.
 However the light remains in the sky, it does not spread to the edges of the painting as the ground remains dark.

 According to the layout of the asylum at Saint-Rémy-de-Provence, Van Gogh could only see a small plot of land from his room.
-Unlike the stars, the bell tower and village were not directly observed by the artist but were instead recreated from his imagination.
+Unlike the stars, the bell tower and village were not directly observed by the artist.
+Rather, he recreated them from his imagination.
 These two elements are at the bottom of the work, taking up just one third of the space.
-They have been manipulated to the extent that they look like they’re moving, while the houses surrounded by darkness give the painting a stained-glass quality.
+The houses have a quality of movement, and the dark outlines give the painting a stained-glass quality.
 The bell tower and church allow Van Gogh to accentuate the mystical and cosmic power of the sky.